automenta/mb7/README.md

 ----

-## Code
+## Code Guidelines

-- Clear, complete, clean, compact, efficient, self-documenting ES6+ code.
+- **Clarity:** Write clear, self-documenting ES6+ code.
-- Comments explain complex logic or design decisions
+- **Comments:** Explain complex logic or design decisions.
-- Use the latest JavaScript language features and APIs
+- **Modern JavaScript:** Use the latest JavaScript language features and APIs.
-- Deduplicate and unify redundant declarations
+- **DRY (Don't Repeat Yourself):** Deduplicate and unify redundant declarations.
-- Use descriptive test names
+- **Test Clarity:** Use descriptive test names.
-- Combine related test cases
+- **Concise Tests:** Combine related test cases.
-- Maximally leverage Ontology and Tag semantics to drive application functionality (elegant dogfooding)
+- **Ontology Driven:** Maximally leverage Ontology and Tag semantics to drive application functionality (elegant dogfooding).

-## UI Design
+## UI Design Principles

-- *Progressive Disclosure*: This was a recurring theme.
-Hiding complexity until it's needed (e.g., the "Edit Details" button, collapsible sections) is vital for a clean and intuitive UI.
+- **Progressive Disclosure:** Hide complexity until it's needed for a clean and intuitive UI.
-- *Consistency and Familiarity*: Using established UI patterns (like email-style replies, inline editing, common icons) makes the application easier to learn and use.
-Leveraging existing mental models is key.
+- **Consistency and Familiarity:** Use established UI patterns and common icons for ease of learning and use.
-- *Visual Hierarchy*: Using whitespace, font sizes, and subtle visual cues (like indentation and color) to guide the user's eye and create a clear visual hierarchy is critical, especially in text-based representations.
+- **Visual Hierarchy:** Use whitespace, font sizes, and visual cues to guide the user's eye and create a clear structure.
-- *Minimizing Cognitive Load*: Reducing clutter, simplifying interactions, and providing clear feedback all contribute to a lower cognitive load, making the application feel more fluent and less overwhelming.```
+- **Minimize Cognitive Load:** Reduce clutter, simplify interactions, and provide clear feedback for a fluent user experience.

-test/tag.test.js